The First Application¶

-If you want to manage the network gears (switches, routers, etc) at your way, you need to write your Ryu application.
-Your application tells Ryu how you want to manage the gears.
-Then Ryu configures the gears by using OpenFlow protocol, etc.
+If you want to manage network gear (switches, routers, etc) your own way, you just need to write your own Ryu application.
+Your application tells Ryu how you want to manage the gear.
+Then Ryu configures the gear by using OpenFlow protocol, etc.

-Writing Ryu application is easy.
-It’s just Python scripts.
+Writing Ryu applications is easy.
+They're just Python scripts.

-We show a Ryu application that make OpenFlow switches work as a dumb layer 2 switch.
+Here we show a Ryu application that makes an OpenFlow switch work as a dumb layer 2 switch.

-Open a text editor creating a new file with the following content:
+Open a text editor and create a new file with the following content:

 from ryu.base import app_manager class L2Switch(app_manager.RyuApp): def __init__(self, *args, **kwargs): super(L2Switch, self).__init__(*args, **kwargs)

-Ryu application is just a Python script so you can save the file with any name, extensions, and any place you want.
-Let’s name the file ‘l2.py’ at your home directory.
+Ryu applications are just Python scripts so you can save the file with any name, any extension, and any place you want.
+Let's name the file 'l2.py' in your home directory.